ChristosGkovaris/Unity-3D-Maze-Game/README.md

 # Unity 3D Maze Game
 Welcome to the "Unity 3D Maze Game" repository, an interactive 3D game designed as a learning project for the course Computer Graphics and Interaction Systems.
 This project explores fundamental concepts in game development using Unity and C# scripting.
-The final grade of the project is  out of .
+The final grade of the project is 93 (excluding the additional 50 bonus points) out of 100.

 ## Game Overview